-According to the society of human resources management, behavioral interview questions are a very effective interview technique working across various types of organizations.
+According to the society of human resources management, behavioral interview questions are a very effective interview technique working across various types of organizations making them an important part of the hiring process when evaluating a candidate’s work experience and work style.

 These types of interview questions help the interviewer create a structured process by using the same set of standardized questions to compare and evaluate multiple candidates interviewing for the same job opening.